cloudflare/cloudflare-docs/content/load-balancing/_partials/_pool-create.md

   list: never
 ---

-You can create a pool within the [load balancer workflow](/load-balancing/load-balancers/create-load-balancer/) or in the **Origin Pools** section of the dashboard:
+You can create a pool within the [load balancer workflow](/load-balancing/load-balancers/create-load-balancer/) or in the **Pools** section of the dashboard:

 1. Go to **Traffic** > **Load Balancing**.